 Common Name: Ichang Papeda

-Citrus ichangensis is a Evergreen Shrub up to 4.50 metres tall.
+Citrus ichangensis is an evergreen shrub that can grow up to 4.50 metres tall.

 It has edible and medicinal uses.